 What role does food play in building sustainable communities?
 How might cultural traditions challenge us to think differently about the environment and public health interventions?
-What roles do cooking and culinary entrepreneurship play in social justice work?
+What roles do food activism and culinary entrepreneurship play in social justice work?

-In Episode 51 of the Imagine Otherwise podcast, host Cathy Hannabach interviews chef and eco-educator Aileen Suzara about her journey into professional cooking, the familial stories she has uncovered connecting land to community and memory, the important role of Filipino farmers in the sustainability movement, and how Filipino cooks and farmers across the diaspora are creating some tasty ways to imagine otherwise.
+In episode 51 of the Imagine Otherwise podcast, host Cathy Hannabach interviews chef and eco-educator Aileen Suzara about her journey into professional cooking, the familial stories she has uncovered connecting land to community and memory, the important role of Filipino farmers in the sustainability movement and food activism, and how Filipino cooks and farmers across the diaspora are creating some tasty ways to imagine otherwise.

 Guest: Aileen Suzara

 Aileen Suzara is a land-based educator, eco-advocate, and cook.
 Aileen’s path in food began in childhood, as she began to retrace her family’s migration stories from the Philippines to the US through recipes.

 She builds on a decade as an eco-educator, environmental justice advocate, and as public health nutritionist to explore the chronic disease epidemic and the regenerative possibilities of cultural food practices.